keymanapp/keyman/linux/keyman-config/README.md

 (It's also possible to install it with pip: `pip3 install sentry-sdk`)

-You will also need `kmflcomp` either from a package or built and installed locally.

 Run the script `./createkeymandirs.sh` to create the directories for these programs to install the packages to.